pantrypoints/sp/content/en/research/montesquieu/spirit-of-the-laws/book-10/chapter-1.md

 The authors of our public law, guided by ancient histories, without confining themselves to cases of strict necessity, have fallen into very great errors.

-They have adopted tyrannical and ar bitrary principles, by supposing the conquerors to be invested with I know  not what right to kill= from thence they have drawn consequences as terri ble as the very principle, and established maxims which the conquerors them selves, when possessed of the least grain of sense, never presumed to follow.
+They have adopted tyrannical and ar bitrary principles, by supposing the conquerors to be invested with I know  not what right to kill: from thence they have drawn consequences as terri ble as the very principle, and established maxims which the conquerors them selves, when possessed of the least grain of sense, never presumed to follow.
 It is a plain case, that, when the conquest is completed, the conqueror  has no longer a right to kill, because he has no longer the plea of natural defence and self-preservation.

-What has led them into this mistake is,  that they imagined the conqueror had a right to destroy the state; from whe nce they inferred, that he had a right to destroy the men that compose it=  a wrong consequence from a false principle.
+What has led them into this mistake is,  that they imagined the conqueror had a right to destroy the state; from whe nce they inferred, that he had a right to destroy the men that compose it:  a wrong consequence from a false principle.

 For, from the destruction of th e state, it does not at all follow, that the people, who compose it, ought  to be also destroyed.
 The state is the association of men, and not the men  themselves; the citizen may perish, and the man remain.